pgniewko/ml_notes/pc/README.md

 # PC Algorithm & Conditional Independence Tests — Comprehensive Tutorial

-This tutorial is a single, self-contained guide to the Peter–Clark (PC) algorithm, the fundamental causal concepts it relies on, and practical conditional independence (CI) tests for both discrete and continuous data.
-It ends with an apples-to-apples comparison on a nonlinear, non-Gaussian scenario.
+This tutorial is a self-contained guide to the Peter–Clark (PC) algorithm, the fundamental causal concepts it relies on, and practical conditional independence (CI) tests for both discrete and continuous data.
+It ends with an comparison on a nonlinear, non-Gaussian scenario.

 ---

-## 0) What the PC algorithm does (in one sentence)
+## 0) What the PC algorithm does

 Given observational data, PC learns as much of the causal graph as is identifiable by testing conditional independencies, pruning edges, then orienting some of the remaining ones to produce a CPDAG (a partially directed graph that represents an entire Markov equivalence class of DAGs).